LaherMaciel/cub3d/project_extras/docs/CONTRIBUTING.md

 ## Getting Started

 1. Clone the repository
-2. Create a new branch for your feature/fix
+2. Make your changes directly on main branch
-3. Make your changes
+3. Test your changes thoroughly
-4. Test your changes thoroughly
+4. Commit your changes
-5. Submit a pull request
+5. Push to remote repository

 ## Development Workflow

-### Branch Naming Convention
+### Development Approach
-- `feature` - New functionality and feature implementation
+- Work directly on the main branch
-- `fix` - Bug fixes and issue resolution
+- Use descriptive commit messages
-- `refactor` - Code optimization and structural improvements
+- Coordinate changes with your collaborator
-- `docs` - Documentation updates and project guides
+- Test thoroughly before committing

 ### Code Style
 - Follow the 42 norminette style guide